Code-Institute-Submissions/stream-two-practical-python-project/README.md

 7. I used Bootstrap for it's grid system.
 Other than that, all SCSS styles are my own.
 8. I used http://pleeease.io/play/ to generate vendor prefixes once the building of the appplication was complete.
 This allowed me to concentrate on writing clean SCSS until the end of the project and ready for submission/deployment.

 ## Testing

 Automated, manual and technical testing of the site was undertaken and passed.

 1. Python Unit Tests were undertaken as I built the logic of the game.
 All tests pass.
-1. Chrome/Firefox dev tools used throughout to test responsiveness and function.
+2. Chrome/Firefox dev tools used throughout to test JS, responsiveness and function.
-2. Testing the site across different devices in real world scenarios.
+3. Testing the site across different devices in real world scenarios.
 Mobiles, Tablets, Laptops, and Desktops.
-3. Giving the applcation to third party users to get feedback, and see if they could "break" the application.
+4. Giving the applcation to third party users to get feedback, and see if they could "break" the application.
-4. W3C code validator to pass HTML, CSS and JS.
+5. W3C code validator to pass HTML, CSS and JS.

 ## Authors